AllenNeuralDynamics/openscope-experimental-launcher/docs/source/parameter_files.rst

    configuration details and :doc:`configuration` for the complete system overview.

 .. important::
-   All post-processing tools now expect a **param_file (JSON)** as input, not a session folder.
+   All post-acquisition tools now expect a **param_file (JSON)** as input, not a session folder.
 This enables unified parameter prompting and future GUI integration.

 Core Parameters
 ---------------